The Core Elements of Fiction Writing

 Get Ready to Write

-Better real late to never, sorry I didn’t get to post this belated writing hub from my spring half-day conference this past spring and summer.
-This was one of the last conference sessions I took back then and jotted down plenty of notes to share.
-This is just handy and timely, since Nanowrimo is just around the corner.
+Better late to never, sorry I didn’t get to post this belated writing hub from my spring half-day conference a decade ago.
+This was one of the last conference sessions I took and jotted down plenty of notes to share.
+This is handy and timely, since Nanowrimo is around the corner this fall.
 You can use it for Nano, Camp Nano/Julno, or writing at your own pace.
 This course was accompanied with a workbook via the free Udemy self-paced course, since we’ve gotten a free waiver.
-In actuality, it would cost you $50 to take the course.
-I’ll included two screenshot of what the sheets of the workbook looks like, so you can make one at home and tailor it to your own fashion.
+In actuality, it cost $50 to take the course.
+I'd included two screenshots of what the sheets of the workbook looked like, so you can make one at home and tailor it to your own fashion.

 In Stephen King’s popular writing book, “On Writing”, this tip was to try thinking about ordinary people dropped into extraordinary situations.
 The best way to start doing it is with prompts.